hkirk/I4dab-slides/slides/01 - Intro/01-intro.md

 ### Our expectations

-* Read material before class
+* Read material before class (Preparation section on brightspace)
 * You solve exercises - and there will be exercises to do out of class
 * Help each other
 * Ask if we should talk about previous exercises